The London Green Directory!

 Eating Organic

 Increasing your consumption of organic foods is a great way to decrease your ecological footprint as it supports organic farmers for more sustainable and healthy farming practices.
-For more information, visit the Canadian Organic Growers’ website: http://www.cog.ca/.
-For local Organic Growers, visit http://www.londonareaorganicgrowers.com/
+For more information, visit the Canadian Organic Growers’ website.
+For local organic growers, visit London Area Organic Growers on their website.

 Chemical Free Garden and Lawn Care

-TREA compiled a Pesticide-Free Kit for Londoners a few years ago to help citizens understand issues surrounding landscapers being accredited for Integrated Pest Management (IPM) – the kit is still relevant and informative.
-Visit https://www.trea.ca/resources/pesticides-composting/.
-It offers ways to control pests and care for your lawn and garden in a more eco-friendly way.
+TREA compiled a Pesticide-Free Kit for Londoners to help citizens understand issues surrounding landscapers being accredited for Integrated Pest Management (IPM).
+Visit TREA’s Pesticides 101 page for more information and ways to control pests and care for your lawn and garden in a more eco-friendly way.

 Ontario’s Cosmetic Pesticide Ban